-As an FY1, you will be called to review hypoxic ward patients.
-Here we discuss common causes of generalised hypoxia and not focal hypoxia/ischaemia such as in a stroke or heart attack.
-Insufficient oxygen-carrying capacity due to anaemia, or ineffective use of oxygen at the tissue level (no cyanide management here zebra hunters!) will also not be dealt with here.
+As an FY1, you will be called to review patients who are hypoxic.
+Here we will discuss common causes of generalised hypoxia rather than focal hypoxia/ischaemia, such as in strokes or heart attacks.
+Also, insufficient oxygen-carrying capacity due to anaemia or ineffective use of oxygen at the tissue level (no cyanide management here zebra hunters!) will not be dealt with here.

-Often a patient who is found to be hypoxic will be referred to you with the following handovers:
+Often patients who are found to be hypoxic will be referred to you with the following handovers:

 - “This patient is agitated and confused”

 - “This patient is having difficulty breathing”